All Products

 Step 1: Create a job

-• Method 1: Click image in the navigation pane on the left.
-In the QUICK START section, click Create a new deployment.
-Enter a name at the top and press Enter to create a file with the .vvp extension.
-The extension generates a job with default fields.
+• Method 1: Click image in the left menu bar.
+Under QUICK START, click Create a new deployment.
+Enter a name and press Enter to create a .vvp file with default settings.

 vscode0

-• Method 2: In the file tree, create a file with the .vvp extension.
-The extension generates a job with default fields.
+• Method 2: In the file tree, create a .vvp file.

 Step 2: Configure the job